If you are serious about increasing your organic traffic then you need to pay attention to your WordPress SEO.

 You can find your sitemap at http://www.example.com/sitemap_index.xml

-Google Search Console previously known as the Webmaster tool is a free platform made by Google for website owners to monitor how their site is seen by then Google.
+Google Search Console previously known as the Webmaster tool is a free platform made by Google for website owners to monitor, maintain, and troubleshoot their site’s presence in Google Search results.

 All these small and big information helps you understand what’s working on your site and what’s not so that you can plan your content strategy accordingly.

-The tool also tells you about any issues with your site, things Like crawling error, page not mobile-friendly, find duplicate content and manual actions.
+The GSC tool also tells you about any issues with your site, things Like crawling error, page not mobile-friendly, duplicate content and manual actions.

 All these things make it a very powerful and must-use tool for any website owners.